ENvironmentSet/hyogwa/README.md

 })
 ```

-No more suspicious wrapper functions, No more mess with pipelines, No more scary types.
+No more suspicious wrapper functions, no more mess with pipelines, no more scary types.
 Just plain typescript functions, and plain typescript functions only.

 > **⚠️ CAUTION**: This project is work-in-progress.
 API is prone to change.
 Use at your own risk.